Pregnancy discrimination: What NZ employers need to know

 The legal framework protecting pregnant employees in New Zealand is robust:

-• Refusing to hire someone because they are pregnant or might become pregnant
+• Refusing to hire a qualified candidate because they are expecting or might become pregnant

-• Denying training or promotion opportunities to pregnant employees
+• Denying training or promotion opportunities because they’re planning parental leave

 • Making assumptions about a pregnant employee's capabilities or commitment